Are you travelling with your pet? To make your travel smoother, we compiled a checklist and useful tips for you to prepare for your journey.

 Pet transportation fees

-The table below contains the pet transportation fees for Finnair flights (operated by Finnair and bearing a Finnair flight number).
+Below you can find pet transportation fees for Finnair flights (those operated by Finnair and bearing a Finnair flight number).

 Pet in the cabin

-Pet in the hold, max. combined weight with the container 50 kg
+Pet in the hold, maximum combined weight with the container 75 kg (Finnair) or 50kg (Norra)

 Shipping pets as cargo